DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/SpellingRules.md

 ##SPELLING RULES

-We use the American spelling
+We use American spelling
 'We use single parenthesis'

 ###Start of sentence*:

 * Ebook
+* E-reader
-* Ereader
+* E-paper
 * iBook
-* Epubreader
 * EPUBreader (Firefox add-on)

-*exception: E-ink

--- avoid 'epub' if refering to the general kind of electronic publication and instead use *E-publication(s)* if possible.
+-- avoid 'epub' if refering to the general kind of electronic publication and instead use *Electronic publication(s)* if possible.

 ###In the sentence*:

 * ebook
-* ereader
+* e-reader
-* ebookstore
+* e-paper
 * iBook

-*exception: e-ink
+* EPUBreader (Firefox add-on)

--- avoid 'epub' if refering to the general kind of electronic publication and instead use *e-publication(s)* if possible.
+-- avoid 'epub' if refering to the general kind of electronic publication and instead use *electronic publication(s)* if possible.

 ###Document/format names: